0 out of 5 stars from 0 reviews.

 In warmer areas, zone 7 and above, your rosemary plants will be large enough to survive outside and give you pretty blue flowers early next year.
 Rosemary that is brought indoors will also flower in late winter to give you some winter interest when you really need it.

-Silver Pendant - Sunflower - RectangleQuantities from £29.99
+Silver Pendant - Four Leaf Clover - Treble ClefQuantities from £49.99